finnianr/Eiffel-Loop/doc/Contents.md

 ## Eiffel to Java
 Demonstration program for the [Eiffel-Loop Java interface library](http://www.eiffel-loop.com/library/eiffel2java.html).
 This library provides a useful layer of abstraction over the Eiffel Software JNI interface.
 ## Audio Processing
-Classes for processing audio files and sample data
+Classes for processing audio files and sample data.
 ## Video Processing
-Classes for converting video files
+Wrappers for various video conversion operations using OS commands
 ## ID3 Tagging for MP3
 Classes for reading and writing ID3 tags to MP3 files using a common interface to the C libraries `libid3tag (C)` and `id3lib (C++)`.
 The former C library is used for ID3 version 2.4 tags and the latter for earlier versions from 2.0 to 2.3.
 ## TagLib Audio Meta-Data Library